CSCfi/pebbles/doc/how_to_install_on_cpouta.md

     PLUGIN_WHITELIST: OpenStackDriver

-The plugin infrastructure running in 'worker' container will periodically check the plugin whitelist and upload driver configurations to the API/www server running in 'www' container.
+The plugin infrastructure running in 'worker' container will periodically check the plugin whitelist and upload driver configurations to the API server running in 'api' container.
 In the case of OpenStackDriver, the configuration will dynamically include VM images and flavors that are available for the cPouta project.
 Refresh the page after a minute or two, and the *Plugins* list on top of the page should include OpenStackDriver